 Motor Vehicle Emissions Budgets (MVEBs) for the 1997 8-hour ozone standard were approved by EPA in July, 2007.
 The MVEBs were for the precursors of ozone, volatile organic compounds (VOCs) and oxides of Nitrogen (NOx), The Federal Register notice can be found at 72 FR 36601.
 The budgets are shown in Table 2 at the end of this document.
 Since there are MVEBs for the ozone precursors, the conformity rule requires that ozone analyses be done for the attainment year and the last year of the transportation plan.
 In addition, other intermittent year(s) are required such that no two analysis years are more than ten years apart.
 The maintenance plan established when the local area was redesignated established MVEBs for VOCs and NOx for 2003 (the attainment year) and 2020 (the last year of the maintenance plan).
-Since the attainment year and the last year of the maintenance plan are now in the past, those years are no longer included in the analysis.
+Since the attainment year and the last year of the analysis.